apache/nuttx/configs/sim/include/README.txt

     USERNAME:  admin
     PASSWORD:  Adminstrator

+  The encrypted passwords in the provided passwd file are only value if the TEA key is set to:  012345678 9abcdef0 012345678 9abcdef0.
+Changes to either the key or the password word will require regeneration of the nsh_romfimg.h header file.

-  This directory structure is contained in the binary file etc.tar.gz and can be modified per the following steps:
+  The content on the nsh_romfsimg.h header file as generated from a sample directory structure.
+That directory structure is contained in the binary file etc.tar.gz and can be modified per the following steps:

     1. Unpack the directory structure: